-In the low load regime, after our transaction gets approved several times, its cumulative weight will grow with speed λw , where w is the average weight of a generic transaction, since essentially all new transactions will indirectly reference our transaction.
+Clearly, in the low load regime, after our transaction gets approved several times, its cumulative weight will grow with speed $\lambda$ , since essentially all new transactions will indirectly reference our transaction.

-As for the high load regime, as observed earlier in this section, if a transaction is old enough and with big cumulative weight, then the cumulative weight grows with speed λw for the same reasons.
-Also, we saw that in the beginning the transaction may have to wait for some time to be approved, and it is clear that its cumulative weight behaves in a random fashion at that time.
-To see, how fast does the cumulative weight grow after the transaction gets several approvals, let use denote (for simplicity, we start counting time at the moment when our transaction has been created) by H(t) the expected cumulative weight at time t, and by K(t) the expected number of tips that approve our transaction at time t (or simply "our tips").
-Let us also abbreviate $h := h(L_0, N)$.
-Also, we make a simplifying assumption that the overall number of tips remains roughly constant (equal to L_0) in time.
-We work with the "approve two random tips" strategy here; it is expected that the result will be roughly the same for the strategy "approve two random tips in top $\alpha L(t)$ ".
+As for the high load regime, if a transaction is old enough and with big cumulative weight, then the cumulative weight grows with speed $\lambda$ for the same reasons.
+Also, we know that in the beginning the transaction may have to wait for some time to be approved, and it is clear that its cumulative weight behaves in a random fashion at that time.
+To see how fast the cumulative weight grows after the transaction gets several approvals, denote (for simplicity, we start counting time at the moment when our transaction has been created) by H(t) the expected cumulative weight at time t, and by K(t) the expected number of tips that approve our transaction at time t (or simply "our tips").
+Let us also abbreviate $h := h(L_0, N)$ .
+Also, we make a simplifying assumption that the overall number of tips remains roughly constant (equal to $L_0$ ) in time.
+We work with the "approve two random tips" strategy here; it is expected that the qualitative behavior will be roughly the same for other reasonable strategies.